• Skip to primary navigation

 When choosing between bittersweet vs unsweetened options, it ultimately depends on personal preference and dietary requirements.

-Bittersweet may offer a more balanced flavor profile for individuals who enjoy sweetness but want to limit their sugar intake.
+Bittersweet may offer a more balanced flavor for individuals who enjoy sweetness but want to limit their sugar intake.

 Unsweetened is a great option for those monitoring their blood sugar levels or avoiding added sugars altogether.